GRADUATE RESEARCH GRANT OPPORTUNITIES for the 2016-2017 Academic Year

 The research grant is designed to encourage research (for example, as a part of the student’s classes or master’s thesis or directed project) and is available to graduate students in any graduate degree program at Purdue Calumet.
 All research projects will be considered for these awards, whether the research is in the beginning stages or has been completed.
 Recipients of the award are expected to present their research at Student Research Day in Spring 2016 or another similar event, as designated by the Graduate Studies Office.

-(Please note – the application process is the same for both awards)
+(Please note – the application process is the same for all awards)

 Questions and application packets should be submitted to: